ArthurINFP/CinemaFinal/README.md

 # CinemaFinal
 ## Introduction
 Welcome to CinemaFinal, this project is the updated version of Cinema.
 Built with Java, this app offers a seamless and engaging way to explore, favorite, and book movie tickets.
-Utilizing Firebase Authentication, Google Maps API, and YouTube WebView integration, CinemaApp delivers a comprehensive and user-friendly experience.
+Utilizing Firebase Authentication, Google Maps API, and YouTube WebView integration.

 ## Features